mdawar/pubsub/README.md

 // NOTE: Message delivery is not guaranteed. broker.TryPublish(Message{
   Topic: "events",
-  Payload: "A message that may not be delivered",
+  Body: "A message that may not be delivered",
 })

 // Buffered subscriptions can be used for guaranteed delivery with a non-blocking publish.